microsoft/azure_arc/azure_arc_servers_jumpstart/docs/aws_al2_terraform.md

 # Create Azure Service Principal (SP)

-* To connect the GCP virtual machine to Azure Arc, an Azure Service Principal assigned with the "Contributor" role is required.
+* To connect the AWS virtual machine to Azure Arc, an Azure Service Principal assigned with the "Contributor" role is required.
 To create it, login to your Azure account run the following command:

     ```az login```